Updated June 14, 2023

 - Technology Ecosystem in Big Data and Predictive Analytics

-The sweet spot for Big Data Platforms and Predictive Analytics, for instance, is dealing with high-value transactional data that is already structured, that needs to support a large amount of user and applications that ask repeated questions of known data (where a fixed schema and optimization pays off) with enterprise-level security and performance guarantee.
-So to deal with them we have different tools and technologies.
+The sweet spot for Big Data Platforms and Predictive Analytics, for instance, is dealing with high-value transactional data that is already structured, that needs to support a large amount of users and applications that ask repeated questions of known data (where a fixed schema and optimization pays off) with enterprise-level security and performance guarantee.
+So to deal with them, we have different tools and technologies.

 For Big Data,

 Big Data and Predictive Analytics Comparison Table

 Following is the comparison table between Big Data and Predictive Analytics.